 There is a library which is timetabled for use and is well-used.
-Learners can visit our library during lunch times and we also open our school library for family lending sessions each week.
+Learners can visit our library during lunch times and at other timetabled times.
 The school hall is well-equipped for gymnastics and is used for our assemblies, school events and packed lunches.
 We also have a fully equipped food technology suite which is used for group teaching and cookery club.